EleniLPetrou/pollock_wgs/markdowns/Part3.AlignToGenome.md

-## Use Samtools to convert sam to bam, format filter for quality & alignment, and sort bame files
+## Use Samtools to convert sam to bam, format filter for quality & alignment, and sort bam files

 I first had to install samtools on Klone, and that was a pain because I was having trouble with the version of openssl that samtools uses.
 To get around this issue, I decided to create a special conda environment for samtools v1.12.
 This how I did it: